KabirAcharya/MQEE/README.md

 <h4>iLearn</h4>

-- "Right-click" + "Open link in new tab" now works Echo360 and PDF links.
+- "Right-click" + "Open link in new tab" now works on Echo360 and PDF links.
 - Pressing "Tab" inside a multi-line rich text box adds 4 spaces instead of deselecting the text box.
 - The MQ logo on the navigation bar is inlined instead of hanging off the edge.
 - The extra header bar on the "My Home" page is now removed.
+- Using the shortcuts Shift++ and Shift+-, you can open or close all collapsibles on an iLearn course page.

+<h4>eStudent</h4>
+- The "Note" on the "My Enrolment" page no longer covers your screen when you scroll down.

 ## Getting Started